HearthSim/twitch-hdt-ebs/README.md

 ### `POST /setup/`: Verify and update setup state

-The `/setup/` endpoint takes the same authentication and twitch metadata headers but expects no input.
+The `/setup/` endpoint takes the same twitch metadata headers but expects no input.
+Authentication happens using a Twitch JWT which is verified then paired up with a HearthSim user.
 This endpoint allows verifying that OAuth2 permissions and Twitch setup is in order.
 Upon HTTP POST, the Twitch user's extension's `required_configuration` setting [will be updated](https://dev.twitch.tv/docs/extensions/reference#set-extension-required-configuration)